n0ur/haskell-general/README.md

 # haskell-general

-Collection of concepts/ideas/terminology that I learn about haskell everyday!
+Collection of concepts/ideas/terminology that I learn about haskell & functional programming everyday!

 ### Algebraic Data Types
 algebra = set of objects + operations on those objects that create new objects.
 In programming, the objects are data types (Int, Bool, String, etc) and the operations used to combine them are: